KalanaRatnayake/KalanaRatnayake.github.io/_pages/about.md

 social: true              # includes social icons at the bottom of the page
 ---

-I am a Software Engineer at Intellisense Lab of University of Moratuwa working on developing an automated Fabric Quality Inspection system.
+I am a Software Engineer at Intellisense Lab of the University of Moratuwa working on developing an automated Fabric Quality Inspection system.

-I completed my Masters at University of Moratuwa in 2021.
-It focused on developing a navigation system that uses volumetric data for multi robot exploration in an unknown environment and was co-supervised by Dr. Chandana Gamage and Dr. Sulochana Sooriyaarachchi.
-During this time I also worked as a Research Assistant and as a Visiting Instructor for CS4352-Robotics and Automation module.
+I completed my Master's at the University of Moratuwa in 2021.
+It focused on developing a navigation system that uses volumetric data for multi-robot exploration in an unknown environment and was co-supervised by Dr. Chandana Gamage and Dr. Sulochana Sooriyaarachchi.
+During this time I also worked as a Research Assistant and as a Visiting Instructor for the CS4352-Robotics and Automation module.

 I earned my BSc (Hons) Engineering degree specializing in Computer Science and Engineering in 2020.
-My research focused on developing a motion planner to explore an unknown terrain.
+My research focused on developing a motion planner to explore unknown terrain.

 <p style="margin:30px;"></p>